ml4ai/automates/documentation/reports/m3_report_prototype_system/overview.md

 ## Overview

 In this report the AutoMATES team describes the work done in the past two months on the AutoMATES prototype system.
-No changes have been made to the overall architecture design, but significant work has been put into each of the architecture components introduced in the [Month 1 Report](https://ml4ai.github.io/automates/documentation/reports/m1_architecture_report/).
+No changes have been made to the overall architecture design, but significant progress has been made in each of the architecture components introduced in the [Month 1 Report](https://ml4ai.github.io/automates/documentation/reports/m1_architecture_report/).
+We are on track for successfully achieving our Phase 1 goals for the prototype.

 Among the highlights for this phase, detailed in the sections below, are the following: